vurg/cyberphysical-systems/README.md

-# Data-driven algorithm design for real-time systems:
+# Data-driven algorithm design for real-time systems
 *Coursework from Cyber Physical Systems and Systems of Systems (DIT639 Project)*.

 The goal of the project was to develop a steering algorithm that closely matches a human driver.